-Ralph McCloud, Executive Director of the USCCB’s Catholic Campaign for Human Development, will be the guest speaker at the Office for Catholic Social Justice Ministry’s 46th Annual Dinner and Awards event on Tuesday evening, October 21st,
+Ralph McCloud, Executive Director of the USCCB’s Catholic Campaign for Human Development, was the guest speaker at the Office for Catholic Social Justice Ministry’s 46th Annual Dinner and Awards event on October 21, 2014.

 Read more . . .